Best Live Vocal Mike

 However, just like every singer is different, every microphone will be as well.

-It’s incredibly crucial that you find a microphone that fits your style and vocal range so that you can sound incredible each and every time you perform.
+It’s incredibly crucial that you find the best microphone that fits your style and vocal range so that you can sound incredible each and every time you perform.

 Here are the top eight microphones that work best for vocalists around the world right now.